Cherrybrook SSP Village Square 2 Copy

 The rezoning was publicly exhibited in mid-2022 and finalised on 16 December 2022, what is currently happening?

-During 2023 Landcom has been working through additional requirements on the site with the Department of Planning and Environment.
-Once completed, Landcom will undertake a competitive tendering process to appoint a developer to commence the delivery of housing.
-The date for construction to commence will not be known as the future developer will need to undertake a detailed design Development Application (DA) process before the commencement of construction.
+Landcom will undertake a competitive tendering process to appoint a developer to commence the delivery of housing within the State Significant Precinct (SSP).
+The date for construction to commence will not be known as the future developer will need to prepare and seek approvals for a detailed design Development Application (DA) before construction can commence.
 Once this process is underway a delivery timeline will be determined by the future developer.

 What is happening around Cherrybrook Station?